docker-library/docs/influxdb/content.md

 %%COMPOSE%%

-Start the container by using the following command:
+Use the following command to start the container:

 ```bash
 docker compose pull && docker compose run influxdb3-core
 ```

-Stop the container by using following command:
+Use the following command to stop the container:

 ```bash
 docker container ls --filter "name=influxdb3"